ssloy/tinycompiler/README.md

-> # N.B.: Under construction: I am happy with the code, but I need some time to write a series of articles explaining the things under the hood.
-It is highly likely that I'll extend the code to make the compiler optimising
-> current description draft (in russian) is available here: https://habr.com/ru/articles/786158/

-> in fact, [tinyoptimizer](https://github.com/ssloy/tinyoptimizer) is actually happening (work in progress) :)

 # tinycompiler - a 500-ish lines of code compiler in a weekend

-Have you ever wondered how a compiler works?
-If so, this project is for you.
+Have you ever wondered how a compiler works, but you never found courage to find out?

-This weekend I'll write a compiler that translates a code written in a very simple programming language Wend (short for a week-end) into GNU assembly.
-This repository, however, will contain more than the final code.
-It will tell you a story about compilers.
+Then this series of articles is for you.
+I have never had the chance to look under the hood either, but one week-end I have decided to to write a translator from the esoteric programming language *wend* (short for week-end), which I just invented myself, into regular GNU assembly.
+The goal is to keep the code as tiny as possible, 500-ish lines of python sounds great.

+**N.B.: A detailed description is available [here](https://ssloy.github.io/tinycompiler/).**

-So behold, here is a program that uses virtually all concepts in Wend:
+Here is a program that uses virtually all concepts in Wend:
 ```cpp
 main() {
     // square root of a fixed-point number